 This rate covers all regulations including holiday pay, auto enrolment pension liabilities and employers NI.
 We also look after the Agency Worker Regulations to ensure compliance.

 There are no other fees.

 If you’d like to take on a temporary member of staff that we have supplied just speak to us – any costs will always be transparent.

 Why do I have to come in and register?

-We like to meet you before submitting your details for any positions as we want to ensure it is the right fit for you and what you are looking for.
+We like to meet you before submitting your details for any roles as we want to ensure it’s the right fit for you and what you are looking for.

 As well as this we need to see proof of your right to work in the UK – regulations dictate that we have to see the original copies.
 For temporary workers we also need to complete some documentation to ensure you get paid properly and make sure you understand the terms that are in place whilst you are working for us.

 We like to meet the person behind the cv – that way we can hand on heart tell clients what you are about.

 Whilst I am temping, who is my employer? – We are your employer.
 The contract in place will be between yourself and First Base Employment although if temping, you will be under the supervision of one of our clients whilst you’re working for them.